Memories Look at Me

 Outside it is early summer.

-Whistlings from the greenery-
+Whistlings from the greenery-men or birds?

 And cherry trees in bloom embrace the lorries that have come home.